Sanitation & Garbage Collection

 Each fall the City will collect leaves in bulk at the curb.
 Residents may rake their leaves to the curb (but not into the street) for pickup by City crews.
 The bulk pick-up program typically runs from late-October to early December.
 Due to changes in State law, the City can no longer pick up bagged leaves at the curb for disposal at the landfill.
 For excessive yard wastes, consider using the Dial-A-Truck program (register and pay at the City Clerk’s Office), or our compost site, located at the City Yards.
 We also recommend mulching the leave, studies have shown that is is beneficial to the lawn.

 Christmas tree pickup is available for residents paying the sanitation fee.
-Beginning on December 26th, place your Christmas tree between the curb and the walk.
-Crews will pick up your tree on your normal garbage collection day.
+Beginning on December 26th, place your Christmas tree between the curb and the walk and Crews will pick up your tree.

 Christmas trees are chipped and mulch is available for citizens in the Spring.
 Please call the Work Center at (607) 737-5750 if you are interested in obtaining mulch for your landscaping.